svlad-90/livelooping/README.md

 You are on the page of the svlad-90's **LIVELOOPING** project!

-It implements a set of the logical devices, that allows you to create music live, using beatboxing, vocals, or any other type of instrument(s), which you have under your hand.
+It implements a set of logical devices, that allows you to create music live, using beatboxing, vocals, or any other type of instrument(s), which you have under your hand.

 It is something similar to what Boss RC-505, RC-300, Korg KP3+ propose on the market.